 Recruitment practices and employment conditions are crucial to building a more inclusive arts sector.

-Perspectives from experienced business professionals, racial justice advocates and those on the receiving end of recruitment practices and employment environments as they currently are (and historically have existed) are combined in this section of the toolkit.
+Perspectives from experienced business professionals, racial justice advocates, employees and prospective hires are combined in this section of the toolkit.

 This website focuses on ethno-cultural, migrant, refugee and minority ethnic racial equity in the arts and creative sector.
 Working with First Nations communities and cultural material requires very specific frameworks, protocols and standards that this website does not attempt to address.
 Find out more.